 About

-I am a postdoctoral researcher at the University of Lausanne,
+Postdoctoral researcher at the University of Lausanne,

 working on the diffusion of social norms and political behavior.